wadiim/nemo/README.md

 # Nemo

-Nemo is a command-line application for learning foreign languages.
+Nemo is a cross-platform TUI application for learning foreign languages.

 ## Building